-Congratulations and Welcome to the School of Law at Queen Mary University of London!
-We are delighted that you will be joining us.
-Please find below answers to a few of the more common questions that students tend to have.
+Congratulations and welcome to the School of Law at Queen Mary University of London!
+We are delighted that you will be joining our vibrant and cosmopolitan student community.

-Your first obligatory attendance is an Introduction to the Law Department and the Undergraduate Law Programmes and it will begin on Wednesday 19 September at 12.00 noon in the Arts Two Lecture Theatre on the main campus.
+Your first obligatory attendance is an Introduction to the Law Department and the Undergraduate Law Programmes and it will begin on Thursday 19th September at 12.00 noon in the Bancroft Mason Lecture Theatre on the main campus.

-You should find your way to the Arts Two Lecture Theatre (follow the sign-posts) and be in your seat by 12.00 noon.
+You should find your way to the Bancroft Mason LT (follow the sign-posts) and be in your seat by 12.00 noon.
 This will not clash with any of the College events on that day.
 The aim of this and the following two days, is to introduce you to the University generally and to the Law School; the undergraduate law programmes; and some very basic legal concepts, in particular.

 You are not required to purchase any of your module texts before arriving in September.
-However, if you would like to do some preparatory reading, you could usefully read one of the following texts:
+However, if you would like to do some preparatory reading we suggest the following texts:

-You do not need to do any reading in preparation for Elements of Contract Law.
-However, if you would like to do so, we suggest as introductory reading either The Law of Contract by Ewan McKendrick (Palgrave, 12th ed., 2017) or The Law of Contract by Janet O’Sullivan and Jonathan Hilliard (OUP, 8th ed., 2018).
-Neither is a core text for the module.
-Guidance on choosing which core text is best for you will be given when the module begins.
+You do not need to do any reading in preparation for either of the Contract Law modules.
+However, if you would like to do so, we suggest as introductory reading either The Law of Contract by Ewan McKendrick (Palgrave, 13th ed., 2019) or The Law of Contract by Janet O’Sullivan and Jonathan Hilliard (OUP, 8th ed., 2018).
+Neither is a core text.
+Guidance on choosing which core text is best for you will be given when the autumn term module begins.

-There is no need to undertake advance reading for Land Law, but if you wish to get a flavour of what the module is about then you might look at one or other of two excellent introductory books (neither will be recommended as core texts so you may wish, if possible, to borrow rather than buy them).
-They are Roger Smith, Introduction to Land Law (Pearson, 3rd ed., 2013) and Elizabeth Cooke, Land Law (Clarendon Law Series, OUP, 2nd ed., 2012).
+For Land Law you might look at one or other of two excellent introductory books (neither will be recommended as core texts); Introduction to Land Law by Roger Smith, (Pearson, 3rd ed., 2013) and Land Law Elizabeth Cooke, (Clarendon Law Series, OUP, 2nd ed., 2012).
 Recommendations on the core text will be given when the module begins.

 For Senior Status students only, in preparation for Criminal Law, we recommend Herring Great Debates in Criminal Law, Macmillan.
-The module textbook is William Wilson, Criminal Law.
+The module textbook is Jonathan Herring, Criminal Law – Text Cases and Materials.

-It may well be that you can buy second-hand books from current students who completed the relevant modules last year and this could save you a considerable amount!
-Do not necessarily, therefore, be in a hurry to go out and spend a fortune on brand new books.
-Guidance will be offered when you start the semester.
+It may well be that you can buy second-hand books from current students who completed the relevant modules last year and this could save you a considerable amount.
+Guidance will be offered when you begin the semester.

 Professor Penny Green